bird-house/pyramid-phoenix/docs/source/tutorial/visualisation.rst

 * ps -- air pressure at surface
 * huss -- specific humidiy (in Kg/Kg)

-A list of available variable names used for CMPI5 and CORDEX experiment can be found here in the Appendix B of this document: http://cordex.dmi.dk/joomla/images/CORDEX/cordex_archive_specifications.pdf .
+A list of available variable names used for :term:`birdhouse:CMIP5` and :term:`birdhouse:CORDEX` experiment can be found in the `Appendix B of the CORDEX archive design <http://cordex.dmi.dk/joomla/images/CORDEX/cordex_archive_specifications.pdf>`_.

 Select Data Source
 ------------------

 In the next step you will choose the data source.
-Currently this is only the ESGF data archive:
+Currently there is only the ESGF data archive:

 .. image:: ../_images/tutorial/choose_source.png